atzeus/reflectionwithoutremorse/README.md

 * AfterFix  contains the code of the same monads with our techniques applied
 * Data contains various type-aligned sequences
 * CPS contains various continuation passing style constructs

+To run the LogicT examples with a two continuation passing implementation do:

+cabal install logict